makrai/notes/futrell-2501-linguists-stopped-worrying.md

   Murty S, Sharma P, Andreas J, and Manning C, (ACL 2023), Grokking of hierarchical structure in vanilla Transformers.
-* multimodal data which provides rich side information about the structure of the environment that is being described in language (Wang+ 2023), or
+* multimodal data which provides rich side information about the structure of the environment that is being described in lang (Wang+ 2023), or
 * domain-general bounded-rational approaches to generalization such as the Tolerance Principle (Belth+ 2021; Payne+ 2021; Kodner, 2022)
 * The direction of developments in machine learning suggests that